+ Why the US share markets?

 + What companies and funds can I access?

 We provide access to over 2,900 companies and over 500 exchange-traded funds from Vanguard, BlackRock, and more listed on the NYSE and Nasdaq.
-Share criteria established by DriveWealth, our US-regulated broker-dealer, are that they are priced over $1 and companies have a minimum market cap of $1 billion.
+It's free to sign up, browse shares and and create a watchlist.

 + What happens if Hatch goes under?